Welcome to our Coleman Montana 8 Person Tent review!

 TETON Sports Mesa Canvas 8-Person Tent

-If your group falls in love with camping and wants a sturdier tent to withstand the years, here’s one that’ll work well.
-It’s canvas, which lasts longer than typical tent material.
+If your group falls in love with camping and wants a sturdier tent to withstand the years, here’s a tent that’ll work well.
+It’s a canvas tent, which lasts longer than typical tent material.

 What the Coleman Montana tent lacks in comparison: